jack4Lindsay/tag/README.md

 Client:

-  Initially you are prompted to input the IP of the server you wish to connect to, which you may type in and press ENTER to initiate a connection
+  Initially you are prompted to input the IP of the server you wish to connect to, which you may type in and press ENTER to initiate a connection.
+If you wish to simply play the game without anyone else, you can leave the line blank, press ENTER and explore on your own!

   Run around as sheep \ people \ objects with WASD